CharlotteIoT/lab001-docs/README.md

 # Raspberry Pi Smart Doorbell Lab
 This Lab will use Raspberry Pi's to build a smart doorbell that changes it's behavior based on the mode that a security system is placed in.
 All the devices are connected together by a broker using the [MQTT](http://mqtt.org/ "MQTT") protocol.
 The lab will take you through multiple steps to complete the entire project.

+### What will be provided to you
+- Raspberry Pi 2
+- Door Number - a number (1-15) that you will use in the code
+- 8gb SD Card pre-loaded with Raspian and any other dependencies to complete the lab
+- Ethernet Cable
+- Micro USB Cable
+- Push button Switch

-### What Should you Bring
+### What should you bring
-- Laptop preferably with an ethernet connection
+- Laptop preferably with an Ethernet connection
+- USB Power Source or your Laptop
 - Telnet Client such as putty
 	- [Putty via Chocolatey](https://chocolatey.org/packages/putty "Putty via Chocolatey")
 	- [http://www.chiark.greenend.org.uk/~sgtatham/putty/](http://www.chiark.greenend.org.uk/~sgtatham/putty/ "Putty website")